How I Got Started Learning HerbalismOriginally published on April, 27th 2020. Last updated on April, 6th 2023

 By offering their classes online, I am able to take their classes anywhere and at any time which is extremely convenient!
 The classes come with videos so you can see how to work with herbs along with tips and techniques.
 You can even order books along with the courses that allow you to study at your own pace.

-Also, this is being updated on September 4th, 2020 Introductory & Intermediate Herbalism Course are 35% off!
+Also, this is being updated on September 4th, 2020 Introductory & Intermediate Herbalism Courses are 35% off!
 This will only last for one more week!
 So if you have been wanting to empower yourself & your family while learning herbalism.
 I highly recommend taking advantage of this offering!
 Even if you are reading this course after the stated date & time.
 The next course I am looking to study at the Herbal Academy is The Mushroom Course!
 Where you learn how to forage, identify & cultivate your own mushrooms!

 Gather + Root Online Foraging Course